SnehalD14/gpd_ros/README.md

-# ROS Wrapper for GPD
+# Franka Robot Pick and Place using GPD

 A ROS wrapper around the [GPD](https://github.com/SnehalD14/gpd) package for detecting 6-DOF grasp poses for a 2-finger robot hand ( a parallel jaw gripper) in 3D point clouds.